egor-baranov/ICTHack2Server/README.md

 #### Get by id

-Returns all the data about users by id parameter.
+Returns all the data about user by id parameter.

 ### Projects